YTubeX/YouTubeX/README.md

 # YouTubeX v19.49.7 v2.4

-Minimal YTLitePlus fork, simple, clean and updated with must have additions https://github.com/YTubeX
+Minimal YTLitePlus fork, simple, clean and updated with must have additions.

 ## Features: